Case File TBS

 (2009) Lawyers advise clients against tbs Lawyers advise their clients not to cooperate in a psychiatric examination in the Pieter Baan Center, which results in a boycott of the tbs measure.
 According to the lawyers, assessments at TBS institutions are arbitrary and it is especially not clear when someone has been treated resulting in a situation of indefinite incarceration.
 Sources: Het Parool (PDF) | rechtsethiek.nl

-Psychiatric diagnoses are arguably controversial, leading to a situation of arbitrariness.
+Psychiatric diagnoses are often disputed, resulting in a situation of arbitrariness.

 (2019) Psychiatric diagnosis ‘scientifically meaningless’ Clinical psychology professor John Read, University of East London, said: “Perhaps it is time we stopped pretending that medical-sounding labels contribute anything to our understanding of the complex causes of human distress or of what kind of help we need when distressed.”
 Source: Science Daily

-The situation of arbitrariness leads to absurd situations in which dozens of psychiatrists debate in the media whether a perpetrator has been diagnosed with schizophrenia or not, as was the case with the Belgian murderer Kim de G. who, dressed as a Joker, murdered babies in a nursery.
-In the case of Kim de G., ultimately 12 psychiatrists have publicly stated conflicting diagnoses.
+The situation of arbitrariness has led to absurd scenarios in which numerous psychiatrists publicly debate whether a perpetrator has been diagnosed with schizophrenia, as was the case with the Belgian murderer Kim de G. who, dressed as a Joker, murdered babies in a nursery.
+In the case of Kim de G., ultimately 12 psychiatrists publicly stated conflicting diagnoses.

 Before committing his crime, Kim de G. was about to be forcibly admitted to a mental institution after his parents went to see a psychiatrist.
 But the family doctor disagreed with the psychiatrist and called in another psychiatrist, who judged Kim de G. as a healthy boy.